davidsword/davidsword.ca/readme.txt

 == Description ==

 David Sword's site for 2018.
 Its too custom and the abilities too narrow to release.
-But keeping open source incase anyone wants to fork it or see how I did somthing.
+But keeping open source incase anyone wants to fork it or see how I did something.

 == Installation ==